 Unlike the fix npt or fix nph commands which perform Nose/Hoover barostatting AND time integration, this fix does NOT perform time integration.
 It only modifies the box size and atom coordinates to effect barostatting.
 Thus you must use a separate time integration fix, like fix nve or fix nvt to actually update the positions and velocities of atoms.
 This fix can be used in conjunction with thermostatting fixes to control the temperature, such as fix nvt or fix langevin or fix temp/berendsen.

-See this howto section of the manual for a discussion of different ways to compute temperature and perform thermostatting and barostatting.
+See the Howto baroostat doc page for a discussion of different ways to perform barostatting.